cozy/cozy-stack/docs/client-app-dev.md

     cozy/cozy-app-dev
 ```

-You can mount your yaml config file :
+You can mount your yaml config file, to change the log level for example:

 ```sh
 $ docker run --rm -it \